 On current 64-bit Windows releases, the official MariaDB Community Server .msi package includes the command-line client utilities.
 The primary client command is mariadb, while mysql.exe remains available on Windows as an alternate binary name, and the installer exposes separate features for the client tools, the server, a database instance, and optional extras.

-A client-only install is the right fit for operator workstations because it avoids creating a local MariaDB service and data directory.
-This walkthrough keeps the page focused on the official .msi flow, assumes local administrator rights to run the installer, and uses the Start menu Command Prompt shortcut or a manual PATH entry so the client binaries resolve cleanly after setup.
+A client-only install fits operator workstations because it avoids creating a local MariaDB service and data directory.
+The official .msi flow still needs local administrator approval, and the Start menu Command Prompt shortcut or a manual PATH entry ensures the client binaries resolve cleanly after setup.

-The downloads page also lists Connector/C for application development, but that package does not replace the interactive mariadb.exe client used in this guide.
+The downloads page also lists Connector/C for application development, but that package does not replace the interactive mariadb.exe client used for terminal sessions.

 The installer writes under C:\Program Files and can register Windows components, so standard-user launches may prompt for elevation.